Lady Dorothy Mills: Career

 She was a Soroptimist and a Founder Member of SI Greater London, which was chartered in 1923.

+Personal life

-Lady Dorothy married Captain Arthur F. H. Mills of the Duke of Cornwall's Light Infantry after he was wounded in the First World War in 1916, being presented at the ceremony with a wedding ring made from a bullet that had been surgically removed from his ankle after he was wounded in combat at La Bassée, France.
+In 1916, Mills married Captain Arthur F. H. Mills of the Duke of Cornwall's Light Infantry after he was wounded in the First World War, being presented at the ceremony with a wedding ring made from a bullet that had been surgically removed from his ankle after he was wounded in combat at La Bassée, France.
 Mills was also an author of both fiction and non-fiction titles.
-They later divorced in 1933 after he was discovered having an adulterous affair.

-Career

-Her travel adventures took her to places such as Liberia, the Bosphorous, Arabia, and Venezuela.
-She is believed to be the first "white woman" to visit Timbuktu, as described in her travelogue The Road to Timbuktu [Duckworth & Co.: London, 1924].
+Mills' father disapproved of the match and disinherited her.
+Following death her maternal grandfather in 1918, Mills' was left a trust fund which could only be accessed following the death of her father.